aiven/terraform-provider-aiven/README.md

     project = data.aiven_service.myservice.project
     service_name = data.aiven_service.myservice.service_name
     database_name = "<DATABASE_NAME>"
+    termination_protection = true
 }
 ```

 `project` and `service_name` define the project and service the database belongs to.

 `database_name` is the actual name of the database.

+`termination_protection` is a Terraform client-side deletion protections, which prevents
+the database from being deleted by Terraform.
+It is recommended to enable this for any
+production databases containing critical data.

 ### Datasource Service User